 Acknowledgements: This report was partially funded through a contribution agreement with the NL Department of Tourism, Culture and Recreation.
-Memorial University and the Community-University Research for Recovery Alliance, funded by the Social Sciences and Humanities Research Council, also contributed substantial support to the research.
+The Community-University Research for Recovery Alliance, funded by the Social Sciences and Humanities Research Council, Memorial University and the Research and Development Corporation of Newfoundland and Labrador, also contributed substantial support to the research.
 We would like to thank representatives from the following departments and organizations for reviewing and commenting on a report outline and draft: Transport Canada, the Department of Fisheries and Oceans, the Department of Tourism Culture and Recreation, the Department of Fisheries and Aquaculture, Service NL, the Restaurant Association of Newfoundland and Labrador, the Fish Food and Allied Workers Union and the Professional Fish Harvesters Certification Board.
 Any errors and omissions are our own responsibility.